lsst-dm/dm_dev_guide/git/setup.rst

 Once a credential helper is enabled, the next time you ``git push``, you will add your credentials to the helper.

 Remember that if you have 2FA enabled, you will create and use a `personal access token <https://github.com/settings/tokens>`_ instead of your GitHub password.

+If you find that ``git push`` is not working but also not asking you for credentials, you may need to manually insert the username/password or token into the credential store or macOS keychain.

 The DM Git LFS documentation has further information about :ref:`authenticating with our LFS storage backend <git-lfs-auth>`.